847-929-9492

 About a few feet below the earth’s surface, the air has a constant temperature between 50 to 60 degrees Fahrenheit, depending on latitude.
 This means that the temperature below the earth is usually warmer than the air above it during winter.
 Meanwhile, the soil temperature during summer is usually cooler than the air in the atmosphere.

-Geothermal heat pumps are sometimes referred to as ground-source heat pumps, earth energy systems, earth-coupled, geo-exchange, or water-source heat pumps.
+Geothermal heat pumps are sometimes referred to as ground-source pumps, earth energy systems, earth-coupled, geo-exchange, or water-source pumps.
 A factor that influences the name you would hear about a geothermal heat pump is called is your geographical region.

 Another factor is the field of study.
 Depending on the field of study where you find yourself, the geothermal heat pump may be called other names.

-In scientific and engineering communities, people would mostly refer to geothermal heat pumps as ground source heat pumps and geo-exchange.
+In scientific and engineering communities, people would mostly refer to geothermal heat pumps as ground source pumps and geo-exchange.
 This is to prevent confusing geothermal heat pumps with conventional geothermal power.

-Unlike geothermal heat pumps, conventional geothermal power serves a different purpose, so it is essential to differentiate them.
+But, conventional geothermal power serves a different purpose, so it is essential to differentiate them.
 In case you are wondering, conventional geothermal power generates electricity by extracting hot water from below the earth.

 Geothermal heat pumps, on the other hand, use the energy from beneath the earth to heat and cool buildings.